FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/02-Authentication/README.md

 - Certificate-Based Authentication
 - SMS (legacy scenarios)
 - Voice Call (legacy scenarios)

+> [!NOTE]
+> **Temporary Access Pass (TAP)** is a time-limited passcode that allows users to authenticate temporarily while registering passwordless authentication methods such as Microsoft Authenticator or FIDO2 Security Keys.
+>
+> TAP is commonly used during onboarding, device replacement, or account recovery scenarios.

 The availability of authentication methods depends on organizational policies and licensing.